-Following a decision by the HUC Steering Committee (SC) on 16 December 2024, a Task Team on Governance was established, consisting of eleven members,1 Co-Chaired by two SC Members.
+Following a decision by the HUC Steering Committee (SC) on 16 December 2024, a Task Team on Governance was established, consisting of eleven members, Co-Chaired by two SC Members.
 Task Team members were representatives of most of the Hindu Kush Himalayan countries and from outside of the HKH region and various academic disciplines and cohorts.
 Between February and April 2025, the Task Team conducted virtual meetings and discussed revisions of HUC Bylaws 2018.
 A draft of the Amendment to Bylaws 2025 was reviewed by the SC before circulating to HUC institutional members on 17 March 2025.
-The Amendment will be reviewed, revised, and endorsed at the General Assembly Meeting on 16 April 2025.
+The Amendment was reviewed by members, revised and refined by the Governance Task Team, and endorsed by the General Assembly through emergency voting between 14 and 30 April 2025.
+It came into force on 1 May 2025.